russelldj/deep_sort/README.md

 # Deep SORT

+## My changes
+I am adding content to the MOT16 and resources directories to allow this code to be run on other datasets, starting with the custom one

 ## Introduction

 This repository contains code for *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT).